 Or Hamlin Garland, or Willa Cather, or Louis Bromfield?
 For what can be more peaceful, after all, than a book of poems or novel from the rural Midwest?
 To open its pages is to release the scent of sun-drenched alfalfa mingled with the sound of lowing heifers from a far-off pasture-- it is to invoke a world where life proceeds by an older, more established set of verities, set apart from the frenetic vicissitudes of contemporary culture.
 Or so the story goes.

-The idea of the Midwest as a literary region, like the idea of regionalism itself, is in fact fraught with contention.
+The idea of the Midwest as a literary region, like the idea of regionalism itself, begs a slew of questions, and in many quarters (and classrooms) has become a subject of considerable wrangling.
 To some critics, calling a work of literature regionalist is to dismiss it as minor, as though a work steeped in local realities cannot also possess universal significance.
 To other critics, conversely, regionalism is an honorable designation with a long pedigree, but to which no contemporary writer can lay legitimate claim, since regions in the traditional sense no longer exist.

 Is regionalist literature predominantly rural, or is it urban and suburban as well?
 Are Theodore Dreiser, Saul Bellow, or Gwendolyn Brooks Midwestern regionalists as much as Willa Cather, Edgar Lee Masters or Wright Morris?
 Is regionalism simply a matter of geographical location, or does it require some deep and intimate connection to the land?